glauberramos/glauberramos.com/_posts/posts/2013-11-15-bill-buxton.markdown

 it works and flows

-bue each must also reduce the complexity and encrease the value of all of the others things work together
+but each must also reduce the complexity and encrease the value of all of the others things work together

 rule number 3